nossie531/test_panic/README.md

 ## What is this?

 Provides functions for test with panic.
-It allows for somewhat more flexible testing than using the Rust standard `shoud_panic`.
+For the same purpose, the `shoud_panic` attribute is provided in the Rust standard, but it is not so useful, hence we created this crate.

 ## Examples